powur solar comparison

 Salesperson Costs

-Another minor factor is that with Powur Solar®, reps must pay an enrollment fee of $99.00, a monthly technology fee of $49.00, and a $35/month fee for advanced training.
+With Powur Solar®, reps must pay an enrollment fee of $99.00, a monthly technology fee of $49.00, and a $35/month fee for advanced training.
 With Apricot Solar there is no enrollment fee nor fees for training for their Solar Advisors.
+REACH Solar also has no enrollment fee nor training fees.
+They provide a robust back office to their Sales Reps with a well stocked Resource Center, and each Rep received their own replicated website.

 The Biggest Difference in These Companies is in the Compensation

-With Apricot Solar, someone new to solar also must complete just 1 training sale.
+With Apricot Solar, someone new to solar also must complete 3 training sales.
 However, a Solar Pro need not complete a training sale and can start selling on their own, and/or become a Trainer, right away.
 If someone has no prior experience and completes the 1 training sale, they may now take additional training and testing and become a Trainer.
 A Trainer can work with new Trainees, split those commissions, and make full commissions on their own sales.
-Therefore, the road to full commissions and splitting sales with new people is faster with Apricot Solar.
+Although it may seem like a quicker road to sales independence with Apricot, the lack of oversight often leaves new sales reps on their on too quickly.

 Overrides on Your Team

-There is no requirement with either company to build a team.
+There is no requirement with any of the 3 companies to build a team.
 You can do sales on your own your entire career.
 However, the biggest difference in the commission category is when you look at overrides on your team’s sales.
 With Powur® you receive overrides 6 levels deep in your organization ranging from $150 to $600.
 The amount you receive depends on what level the sales rep is on who did the sale.
 According to the latest information we’ve received as of the date of this article’s publication, to get paid as deep as your 6th level, you must recruit a minimum of 40 people yourself.

 Comparison Summary

-If solar salespeople want to create leverage in their business and gain the benefit of residual income so they don’t have to sell the rest of their career, Apricot provides a faster path to making more money than Powur Solar®.
-And they provide greater team overrides long term.
+If solar salespeople want to create leverage in their business and gain the benefit of residual income so they don’t have to sell the rest of their career, REACH Solar provides a faster path to making more money than Powur Solar® and more long term benefit than Apricot Solar.

-To learn more about a sales career with Apricot Solar, visit Solar Sales from Home.
-There you'll be able to watch a detailed business overview video.
-If you like what you see, you can schedule a phone appointment to get all your questions answered and join the fastest-growing team in the solar industry.
+To learn more about a sales career with REACH Solar, visit Solar Sales from Home.
+If you like what you see, click the link below the video on that page to schedule a Zoom Meeting to get all your questions answered and join the fastest-growing team in the solar industry.

 *The information contained in this article has been obtained through web searches and was not directly provided by either Powur Solar® or Apricot Solar.
 We do not make any claims that any or all of this information is correct.
 Please do your independent research by visiting the websites of either or both of these companies.